hybridlogics/metro-out-performance/README.md

 ## INSTRUCTIONS:

-- Open command line in ROOT directory and type:
+- Open cmd in ROOT directory and type:

+            npm install

+- Open cmd in "api/" directory and type:

             node server.js